 - Wireless credit: up to $120 annual statement credits for purchases made directly from any US wireless telephone provider, up to $10 per month.

 - $200 Airline Fee Credit per calendar year towards baggage fees and more at one qualifying airline.
 Enrollment Required.

 - Terms Apply.

 The Business Platinum Card from American Express is a great card to maximize your business spending.
+They recently updated the offer to give even more credits per year.
 If you have significant charges of over $5,000 on purchases, you can get 50% more membership rewards points.
 If you are a frequent business traveler, this is a great card for you.
 You can get 5x on travel purchases, as well as: